Alvass/Waterfall-Forecast/README.md

-**Tool to check if orders were placed at production lead time minimum**
+**Tool created in 2009 to check if orders were placed at production lead time minimum**

 ## Situation
 Customer experienced several production stop with the last 6 months and correction actions was urgently needed to support their business